What's the latest on UK mortgage rates? – UK Forbes Advisor - ExBulletin

 The appointment of Rishi Sunak as Prime Minister has helped stabilize the market and the average cost of a fixed rate mortgage continues to fall from its peak.

-According to mortgage partner better.co.uk (formerly Trussle), the average cost of a 2-year, 3-year and 5-year fixed rate transaction today across all deposit levels is 5.34%, 5.01% and 4.90%, respectively.
+According to our mortgage partner better.co.uk (formerly Trussle), the average cost of a 2-year, 3-year and 5-year fixed rate transaction today across all deposit levels is 5.32%, 5.24% and 4.92% respectively.
 This compares with October’s high of more than 6.50%.

 According to Better.co.uk, the most competitive deals are 4.69% for 2-year contracts and 4.49% for 5-year contracts.
 Currently, the long-term correction is the cheapest with the best 10-year fixed rate deal priced at 4.04%.

-The number of various residential mortgage transactions is less than 4,000.
-After the Liz Truss/Kwasi Kwarteng mini-Budget plummeted to 2,560 last September, that number has risen again.
+The number of various residential mortgage transactions is approximately 4,000.
+After the Liz Truss/Kwasi Kwarteng mini budget plummeted to 2,560 in September, this number has risen again.
 But it’s still a long way from the 5,300+ deals that hit the market in December 2021, before interest rates rose.

 A stabilizing political environment, coupled with a slight drop in annual inflation to 10.7%, could ease pressure from the Bank of England (BoE) to raise interest rates further next year.
 We’ve gathered expert opinions on how this could affect the mortgage market in 2023.